Ullaakut/cameradar/README.md

 > Cameradar does not detect any camera!

 That means that either your cameras are not streaming in RTSP or that they are not on the target you are scanning.
 In most cases, CCTV cameras will be on a private subnetwork, isolated from the internet.
 Use the `-t` option to specify your target.
+If you are sure you did everything right but it still does not work, please open an issue with details on the device you are trying to access 🙏

 > Cameradar detects my cameras, but does not manage to access them at all!